michal-h21/make4ht/README.md

 :  process the audio and generated subtitle files.

-By default, the `smil` file is created.
-It is assumed that there is audio file in `mp3` format named as the TeX file.
+By default, a `SMIL` file is created.
+It is assumed that there is an audio file in the `mp3` format, named as the \TeX\ file.
 It is possible to use different formats and filenames using mapping.

 The configuration options can be passed directly to the functions or set using